Timekeeping in Python, R¶

 print(Dc)

-Datetime objects support basic arithmetic:
+Datetime objects support basic arithmetic, with some caveats:

 # PYTHON,